Diman198B/Users-List/README.md

 "Users-List" - Single Page Application on React.js.
 Icons included from the library: React-icons.
-User data is loaded using the Axios library, from the resource: https://reqres.in Deployed from the link: [USERS-LIST](https://users-listt.netlify.app)
+Users data is loaded using the Axios library, from the resource: https://reqres.in Deployed from the link: [USERS-LIST](https://users-listt.netlify.app)